-A former teacher finds purpose again helping others in pain
+A former teacher finds purpose again helping others in pain.

 When Robert Joseph reflects on his life with severe chronic low back pain and the 29 surgeries he’s undergone, not once does he ask, “Why me?”
 He feels no regret about the event that caused his pain, never wondering how his life might be different if he hadn’t pulled over his car to help someone in need.

-It was the winter of 1994 in Greenwich, Connecticut, and a snow storm had led schools to close early that day.
+It was the winter of 1994 in Greenwich, Connecticut, and a snowstorm had led schools to close early that day.
 Robert, a social studies teacher, was trying to get home to his wife and two young daughters when he pulled over to help a man whose car was stuck in the snow.
-But he slipped while trying to push the car out of the snow, and felt a sharp pain in his back.
+But while trying to push the car out of the snow, he slipped, and felt a sharp pain in his back.
 Immediately, he knew something was wrong.

 The surgical fix worked for almost two years, after which he had to have another procedure—this time a spinal fusion, which provided little to no relief.
-Robert spent the next two years in near-constant pain, then agreed to an additional surgery: this time an anterior-posterior of L2-3 to L5.
+Robert spent the next two years in near-constant pain, then agreed to an additional surgery: this time an anterior-posterior fusion of L2-3 to L5.

 After yet another surgery, a realization